MichaelBell/fastrie/xptMiner/README.md

 POOL SET UP
 ===========

-Create an account on http://ypool.net and set up a Riecoin worker.
+Create an account on http://ypool.net and configure a name and password for a Riecoin worker.

 BUILDING
 ========